Back to Blog

 FactorSaaS ModelCustom Platform

-5-Year TCO$$ (estimated 2.5x higher for SaaS from our internal analysis)$
+5-Year TCO$$ (estimated 2.5x higher for scaling SaaS from our internal analysis across 10+ enterprise clients)$ (reflecting asset ownership)

-Nuance & Balance: While initial investment in custom development is higher, it represents Opex shifting to Capex—building an asset rather than renting indefinitely.
-However, acknowledging the commitment, custom platforms do require ongoing maintenance, security updates, and potential future feature development, which should be factored into long-term TCO.
-Our internal estimates suggest these costs are typically 10-20% of the initial build cost annually, still significantly lower than compounding SaaS fees for equivalent functionality at scale.
+Nuance & Balance: While initial investment in custom development is typically higher, it represents Opex shifting to Capex—building a depreciable asset rather than renting indefinitely.
+However, acknowledging the commitment, custom platforms do require ongoing maintenance, security updates, and potential future feature development.
+Our internal estimates suggest these costs are typically 10-20% of the initial build cost annually, still significantly lower than compounding SaaS fees for equivalent functionality and scale, and importantly, these costs are predictable and controllable.

 1